BayAreaMetro/travel-housing-map/data/README.md

 # Data Pipeline

+## Downloading MTC data

+In each of the directories under `input/scenarios` that are `2020` or above, you must navigate to the URL specified in the `Makefile` and download the file SimpleTimeSkims.zip from that site.
+Name this file `skims.zip` in the same directory as the `Makefile`.
+(This is necessary because there are no longer direct download links.)

 ## Publishing Scenarios

 To publish scenario data, where `$scenario` is the name of a directory in `input/scenarios`, e.g. [2010](https://github.com/stamen/mtc/blob/master/data/input/scenarios/2010/), run: